Did Shepard Smith’s Report Show How Trump Got It Right? [Opinion]

 — Donald J. Trump (@realDonaldTrump) August 17, 2017

 Tweets about Smith getting one of the suspects’ names wrong were popping up online, like the tweet below.
 It is surmised that it was online messages like this that Smith defended himself against.
-This is when he said on air that it was the police passing along this information, that is where he was getting it from.
-You can see the part of Smith’s coverage in the YouTube posted in a tweet from Blue Collar News, which is below.
+This is when he said on air that it was the police passing along this information, and that is where he was getting it from.
+You can see the part of Smith’s coverage in the YouTube video posted in a tweet from Blue Collar News, which is below.

 @ShepNewsTeam smash was in such a hurry to blather about anything he got the drivers name wrong.
 Should study DJT getting it right????